-To estimate the effect of the commuter tax break on the additional commute length subjects are willing to accept in the given setting, we estimate the coefficients of the following model by running robust regressions (Huber, 1973) separately for the high- and low-complexity group:10 where $COMMUTE_ADD_i$ is the maximum additional commute length (in km) at which a subject i is just willing to accept the job offer and would not prefer moving closer to the workplace over daily commuting, and $D{-}RATE_i$ is the rate per kilometer (single trip) in euro cents at which subjects can deduct their commuting expenses.
-Note that we cannot vary the tax complexity in the setting that completely abolishes the commuter tax break, so we do not include it in our base model but investigate its effect separately (see section 6.3).
-Also, with X_i , we include a vector of several control variables.
+To estimate the effect of the commuter tax break on the additional commute length subjects are willing to accept in the given setting, we estimated the coefficients of the following model by running MM-robust regressions (Yohai, 1987) separately for the high-and low-complexity groups:14 where $COMMUTE_ADD_i$ is the maximum additional commute length (in km) at which a subject i is just willing to accept the job offer and would not prefer moving closer to the workplace over daily commuting, and D_RATE_i is the rate per kilometer (single trip) in euro cents at which subjects can deduct their commuting expenses.
+Note that we could not vary the tax complexity in the setting that completely abolishes the commuter tax break; thus, we did not include it in our base model but instead investigated its effect separately (see section 6.2).
+Additionally, with the use of X_i , we included a vector of several control variables.
 Although we specified most of the job aspects to be identical to the subjects' current situation, we had to specify some aspects that could also affect commuting length.
-Therefore, we control for these aspects by including RELATIVE_HODAYS for the share of workdays the subject usually works from home and a dummy variable TEMPORARY that is one if a subject's employment contract is fixed-term and zero otherwise.
-Because we vary income and commuting distance based on their current levels, we control for these by including INCOME and CURR_DISTANCE, respectively.
-Finally, with AGE, MALE, MARRIED, HOUSE_OWNER, and CHILD_IN_HH we control for age, gender, marital status, house ownership, and whether children live in the household, respectively.
+Therefore, we controlled for these aspects by including RELATIVE_HODAYS for the share of workdays the subject usually works from home and a dummy variable TEMPORARY that is given a value of one if a subject's employment contract is fixed-term and zero otherwise.
+Because we varied income